 - Death from alcohol poisoning.

 Whatever may occur, it is imperative that a blind eye is not turned on any evidence of alcohol use or abuse by your adolescent or teenager.
 A child who escapes consequences of his or her actions is apt to repeat them.

 Be Open With Your Teen

 Communication is the Key

-As mentioned before, it is important to provide an environment for your teen in which they feel safe coming to you with any questions about alcohol.
+It is important to provide an environment for your teen in which they feel safe coming to you with any questions about alcohol.

 The questions could arise merely from curiosity, or they could point to a deeper issue a child might be facing in terms of pressures from school, work and/or peers and how those pressures might translate into drinking behavior or alcohol use.
 Avoiding these questions could be the worst thing you could do—providing your teen with no tools to combat the pressures to drink, or any reasonable ways to react to situations they may find themselves in where alcohol is present.3

 Ethanol, or alcohol, is abused more than any other drug among those engaged in treatment, as Recovery Brands revealed with a 2017 survey.
 Out of all the survey responses, nearly 70% of people went to treatment to get help with a drinking problem, and a shocking 52.87% of respondents sought the most treatment for alcohol abuse.
 Despite the wide variety of abused substances individuals seek treatment for, ethanol seems to cause the most widespread damage.
 However, you are only one call away from getting help.
-Talk with our treatment support specialists at 1-888-744-0069Who Answers? to discuss your program options and start your recovery today.
+Talk with our treatment support specialists at 1-888-744-0069 to discuss your program options and start your recovery today.